How to notify the AA when someone dies

 No-claims discount.
 The deceased’s no-claims history was personal to them.
 It cannot formally be transferred to another person’s policy, but if a surviving spouse is setting up their own car insurance, some insurers show flexibility in bereavement circumstances – it is worth asking.

-For a full guide to car insurance after a death – including DVLA registration, vehicle excise duty, and what to do with the car itself – see what happens to car insurance when someone dies.
+For information on the vehicle itself – DVLA registration, vehicle excise duty, selling or transferring the car – see our guide to what happens to a car when someone dies.

 Other AA products